ikko/sym/docs/topics/12_example_use/index.md

 ```
 ## Conclusion

 These examples collectively demonstrate the versatility and power of the `Symbol` framework.
 From basic graph construction to complex supply chain analysis, temporal data management, batch processing, and task scheduling, `Symbol` provides a flexible and efficient foundation for building sophisticated applications.
-Its modular design and extensibility allow developers to tailor its capabilities to specific domain requirements, making it a valuable tool for a wide array of symbolic data manipulation tasks.
+Its modular design and extensibility allow developers to tailor its capabilities to specific domain requirements, making it a valuable tool for a wide array of symic data manipulation tasks.

 ---